anson-vandoren/ansonvandoren.com/content/posts/deploy-hugo-from-github.md

 ```
 DigitalOcean has a [good primer on ufw](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) if you need more details on configuring a firewall.

-_Edit: In the end, I decided to configure Nginx to proxy requests for https://ansonvandoren.com/hooks/ through to my webhooks server instead, and closed port 9000 again.
+_Edit 1: In the end, I decided to configure Nginx to proxy requests for https://ansonvandoren.com/hooks/ through to my webhooks server instead, and closed port 9000 again.
 I may write a separate post on that since it wasn't as trivial as I wanted it to be, but the above method works just as well.
 The basics of what I did were from hints on [this article](https://labs.lacnic.net/a-new-platform-for-lacniclabs/)._

+_Edit 2: I did actually write the subsequent post, and you can read it [here](https://ansonvandoren.com/posts/configuring-nginx-to-proxy-webhooks/)_

 ###### Setting up GitHub